 Even being limited to a few runners up is hard, so lets quickly reel off some honorable mentions.
 If we missed one of your favorites, they’re undoubtedly here.
 If not, then definitely they made it into the shoutouts further down.

 This is so hard.
-There's so many guitarists that deserve at minimum a shout out.
-So at the minimum, let me show respect to the guitar gods by at least reeling off their names:
+There are so many guitarists that deserve at minimum a shout-out.
+So indulge me as I list of these guitar gods:

-Shout Outs: Zakk Wylde, Yngwie Malmsteen, John Petrucci, Joni Mitchell, Brian May, Tony Iommi, Frank Zappa, Carlos Santana, George Harrison, Pete Townshend, Duane Allman, Chuck Berry, B.B.
-King, Jeff Beck, Keith Richards, Jimmy Page, Curtis Mayfield, Prince, Jerry Garcia, Angus Young, Julian Lage, Les Paul, Tony Rice, Django Reinhardt, Roy Clark, Al Di Meola, and so many more…
+Zakk Wylde, Yngwie Malmsteen, John Petrucci, Joni Mitchell, Tony Iommi, Frank Zappa, Carlos Santana, George Harrison, Pete Townshend, Duane Allman, Chuck Berry, B.B.
+King, Jeff Beck, Keith Richards, Curtis Mayfield, Prince, Jerry Garcia, Angus Young, Julian Lage, Les Paul, Tony Rice, Django Reinhardt, Roy Clark, Al Di Meola, and so many more…

 And that’s all she wrote.
 We included every type of technique, music theory, pure enjoyability, and maturity when we populated this list.
 Things can change fast as musicians evolve or newcomers break onto the scene, so keep an eye out on this list in the future.
 Also, you’d probably enjoy checking out our Top 10 Richest Rock Stars in the World list too.
 A couple of these guys make another appearance…